phetsims/phet-info/doc/new-dev-onboarding.md

 - Run the script `chipper/js/scripts/precommit-hook-multi.js` intermittently during development to avoid surprises when you commit.
   - Results are cached for efficiency and will only run on repos with working copy changes.
-- Set `chipper/js/scripts/precommit-hook-multi.js` as an External Tool in WebStorm/ IntelliJ
+- Set `chipper/js/scripts/precommit-hook-multi.js` as an [External Tool](https://www.jetbrains.com/help/idea/settings-tools-external-tools.html) in WebStorm/ IntelliJ.
-  - You can bind it to a key command for ease-of-use.
+  - You can bind external tools to a key command for ease-of-use.

 ### Debugging